Laravel-Backpack/docs/6.x/getting-started-license-and-support.md

 - **[Community Forum Issues](https://github.com/laravel-backpack/community-forum) for bugs**.
 Found a bug?
 Great!
 Please search for it on GitHub first - someone might have already found it.
 If not, open an issue, we're happy to make Backpack better.
 - **[Community Forum Discussions](https://github.com/Laravel-Backpack/community-forum/discussions) for showing off your work, asking for opinions on implementation, sharing tips, packages, etc.**

-Thank you for sticking up with us for so long.
-This is the last Backpack lesson we can give you. **Now you have absolutely no excuse - time to start your first Backpack project :-)** But here are a few more links, if you still don't think you're ready:
+Thank you for sticking with us for so long.
+This is the last Backpack lesson in this series. **Now you have absolutely no excuse - time to start your first Backpack project!** But first, here are a few more links, if you are still not sure whether you are ready:

 - [Go through the demo](/docs/{{version}}/demo) and play around
 - Read this [CRUD Crash Course](/docs/{{version}}/crud-tutorial) and do the steps yourself